-Regardless of what may be going on in your environment (for UK readers, I won’t go into the ‘B’ word), it is essential to maintain your equilibrium with a positive mindset.
+Regardless of what may be going on in your environment (I won’t go into the ‘C’ word right now), it is essential to maintain your equilibrium with a positive mindset.

 Entertaining negative thought patterns or unsubstantiated stories does not serve you and only perpetuates a bad mood.